-With Hurricane Harvey in the news, families everywhere feel they want to do something to help.
+With Hurricane Ian in the news, families everywhere feel they want to do something to help.
 And they can.
 Go to HERE to make a monetary donation.

 But this is also a good time to start building kids into volunteers.
 There are several ways to do that here in Middle Tennessee.
 Here are three of the most obvious ways, although there are always opportunities to serve in your own neighborhood (carrying out someone’s trash, cutting someone’s grass, walking a dog).